spectrum4/spectrum4/README.md

     (*.tzx files) and casette tape audio samples (*.wav files) for running the Spectrum 128K unit tests under a Spectrum 128K emulator (such as FUSE or Retro Virtual Machine) or on a real Spectrum 128K machine.
-  * Directory `/src/spectrum4/dist/release` contains a release version of Spectrum +4, without debug logging, nor a start up demo.
+  * Directory `/src/spectrum4/dist` contains a release version of Spectrum +4, a debug version, and a distribution that runs all the test suites.
-  * Directory `/src/spectrum4/targets` contains Raspberry Pi 3B kernel images
+  * Directory `/src/spectrum4/targets` contains Raspberry Pi 400 kernel images
-    for running unit tests, either under QEMU, or on a real Raspberry Pi.
+    for running individual test suites, e.g. under QEMU, or on a real Raspberry Pi.

-In order to run the debug and/or release builds of Spectrum +4 on an actual Raspbery Pi 3B, either copy the contents of the given distribution directory to a formatted SD card, or serve the directory contents over TFTP to a suitably configured Raspberry Pi that has been configured to network boot.
+In order to run the debug and/or release builds of Spectrum +4 on an actual Raspbery Pi, either copy the contents of the given distribution directory to a formatted SD card, or serve the directory contents over TFTP to a suitably configured Raspberry Pi that has been configured to network boot.
 The [github.com/spectrum4/notes](https://github.com/spectrum4/notes#5-rpi-3b-bootloading) project has some information about that type of setup, if you are interested.

-Alternatively, to run Spectrum +4 under QEMU instead of a real Raspberry Pi 3B, run something like:
+Alternatively, to run Spectrum +4 under QEMU instead of a real Raspberry Pi, run something like:

 ```bash
 $ qemu-system-aarch64 -full-screen -M raspi3b -kernel \
 src/spectrum4/targets/debug.elf -serial null -serial stdio
 ```

+At the time of writing, `qemu-system-aarch64` does not have Rasperry Pi 4 Model B / Raspberry Pi 400 target.

 Note, __you will likely need QEMU version 5.2.0 or later__.
 Also note that the `.elf` file is passed to the `-kernel` option, rather than the `.img` file, in order that